 Tucked away in the corner of the same strip mall of stores was the perfect place for us – a baseball card shop!
 We spent pretty much all of 1975-1981 hanging out together during school breaks and buying nearly entire collections of Topps cards (and oh weren’t those delightful rectangle pick sticks of bubble gum just the BEST?!)

 Now, we weren’t modern day collectors by any means.
 Heck, that wasn’t why you bought cards back then.
 You bought them to PLAY with them.
 To trade them.
+We didn’t preserve them in baseball card holders or binders.
 Keep them in wrappers?
 Oh heck no!

 Our cards were well well well worn!
 Some ended up clipped to our bike spokes to make that tell tale “clack clack clack” sound.
 Mostly though, we made up card games with our collection.